kevinlenoresmith/hello-world/README.md

 # hello-world
 Test repo
-These are some changes.
 I'm getting familiar with GitHub.
 I want to be like Mike.

+Here are smoe more changes.